Pensions- Why You Need One, Generational Wealth & Saving For Retirement

 Setting Up Pension Pots for Your Kids

 Starting a pension plan for your children may seem strange, but this is where building generational wealth starts.
 The earlier you begin contributing to your children’s pension, the more time the money has to grow.
-Compound interest is the eighth wonder of the world, and its most valuable resource is time.
+Compound interest is the world’s eighth wonder, and its most valuable resource is time.
 The best part is that you can start saving for your child’s retirement as soon as they are born.

 A pension plan for kids is also called a junior SIPP.
 They work the same way as adult pension accounts in that the money is invested in different vehicles like stocks and grows tax-free.
 However, the cap for tax relief on junior SIPP is quite lower and currently sits at £3,600.